 Did anyone else notice that most scenes with Hogwarts student extras had few to no older students (like 5th year and up)?
 Most looked like 1st and 2nd years, maybe a few 3rd and 4th years.

-In film, anyone under 18 has a mandatory limit of 4 hours on a film set.
+In the film industry, anyone under 18 has a mandatory limit of 4 hours on a film set.
 That’s why many times, teen characters are played by adults in their 20s, sometimes even 30’s (which I think is way too old), but rarely actual teenagers.
 That’s a different topic, though.

 Unlike the previous observation above, this reason has been revealed.
 The scenery looks different, because the filming location was changed from Scotland to New Zealand.
 I believe it was because they wanted a more fantastical-looking environment.